 Vendors and Research Partners

 Vendors and research partners supporting data processing are evaluated for their ability to process data in compliance with GDPR before approval to process data subject to GDPR on behalf of RTI-HS.
-The RTI-HS Data Protection Officer reviews the responses and determines whether the vendor or research partner is approved for processing EU personal data.
+The RTI-HS Data Protection Official or designee reviews the responses and determines whether the vendor or research partner is approved for processing EU personal data.
 This GDPR evaluation is in addition to the qualification by the RTI-HS Office of Quality Assurance that is done prior to first use for all vendors and research partners providing substantive research services to RTI-HS.

 In addition to these assessments, RTI-HS vendor agreements require compliance with GDPR and include data processing agreements applicable for any processing of data subject to GDPR.